rawatanuj07/Adwait_Project/README.md

 # <span style="font-size: 2em;"> 🚀 Hi there!
 Welcome to my Next.js project! </span>

-- ⚡️ My name is Anuj Rawat and this is a Next.js project.
+- ⚡️ My name is Anuj Rawat.
 I used create-next-app to bootstrap this project and get started quickly.

 To get started, follow these steps: